 1. Low Fluid

 Leaking fluid can be identified by topping up the levels and keeping an eye on them.
-If your car is leaking fluid there’s a high chance a damaged power steering system fluid reservoir is cracked or damaged.
-Doing a visual inspection for other symptoms related to a power steering pump will help you figure out the source of this issue.
+If your car is leaking power steering fluid there’s a chance it’s a worn power steering pressure hose or a rack seal or even the pump seal.
+Doing a visual inspection to figure out the source of this issue.

 2. Stains on Driveway